-China March factory activity grows for first time in four months
+China March factory activity grows for first time in 4 months, but exports weak

 Construction activity swung back into high gear in March with the return of warm weather.
 A sub-reading for construction activity stood at 61.7 in March, up from 59.2 in February.

-Reporting by Stella Qiu, Yawen Chen and Beijing Monitoring Desk; editing by Darren Schuettler
+Reporting by Yawen Chen, Stella Qiu and Ryan Woo; editing by Darren Schuettler